|How We Can Help You||12 FAQs for Clients||What to Keep||10 Tips: How to Choose an Estate Sale Service|

 Check the standards of the estate sale service you are considering hiring by visiting one of their current sales.
 Did the advertising provide enough details about the inventory, the location & the hours?
 Were the directional signs plentiful & easy-to-read?
 Were you greeted when you entered?
 Were there enough helpers to answer your questions?
 Were step-downs & stairs marked with reflective tape?
 Was the merchandise clean & organized in a way conducive to sales?
 Were price tags legible & securely affixed?
 Was the pay-out area organized & secure?
 Were credit & debit cards accepted?* Were bags, boxes & wrapping paper provided?
 Was the sale conducted in a professional manner?

 *If an estate sale company accepts only cash, sales will be extremely limited.
 No one wants to leave an estate sale, drive to an ATM & then return to the sale; enthusiasm for the object definitely wanes with this unnecessary effort.
-In 2016, Visa, MasterCard, American Express & Discover accounted for 67% of our gross sales (average credit card transaction was $94.52).
+At our February 2020 sale, Visa, MasterCard, American Express & Discover accounted for 78% of our gross sales (average credit card transaction was $93.49).
 There is really NO excuse for an estate sale company not to take credit & debit cards; the 2.75% cost is easily absorbed by any successful small business.

 Pricing & buying by the same person is not ethical: it's a serious conflict of interest.
 Many of those who run estate sales are antique dealers or former dealers.
 If there is something of yours that they want to own, a trustworthy estate sale business owner should show on-line research that establishes value independently.
 However, some dealers who have become estate sale liquidators have no interest in buying for re-sale & find that this is a great way to stay involved without having to actually own the stuff.